Staircase Design FAQ

 Each concept design can be tailored to your exact requirements, so for example if you wished to visualize how the staircase and balustrade would look from given areas in the property let us know and we would work these into our presentation so you can be entirely comfortable with how the staircases will look before going any further with Bisca and commissioning the design.

-A concept design costs £495 + VAT per flight and is fully refundable against your final invoice.
+Your concept design fee is fully refundable against your final invoice.

 1. Design and how it looks

 If you want a visually lightweight design, perhaps to let in more light, then a slim steel structure will give you the look you want, as well as give you the option of choosing open treads to increase flow of light.